How to feed the hungry, protect health professionals and support service workers during the pandemic - Local News 8

 The Giving Kitchen is supporting food service workers in the state of Georgia.
 The non-profit helps those in crisis due to an unexpected illness, injury, death or disaster.

-If you would like to support any of these organizations making a difference, click on the button below.
+If you would like to donate to a specific non-profit, you can click on the names of the charities in the article.
+If you would like to support all the organizations making a difference, click on the button below.